microsoft/studentambassadors/Ambassador-Projects/Workshop-Development.md

 5. Ensure your team is familarized with Writing and formatting syntax by visiting the [Basic writing and formatting syntax Documentation](https://github.github.com/gfm/)

 ### Instructions for Intro-To Modules for Learn
-1. During Month 1, complete the Creation Phase listed detailed in the Workshop-O-Matic Cheatsheet in your project repository.
+1. During Month 1, complete the Creation Phase listed detailed in the Workshop-O-Matic Cheatsheet in your project repository (you are creating a new workshop).
 2. During Month 2, complete the Logistics & Delivery Phases listed detailed in the Workshop-O-Matic Cheatsheet in your project repository.
 3. During Month 3, complete the Feedback Phase listed detailed in the Workshop-O-Matic Cheatsheet in your project repository.